Session 2 - Module A: Advanced LangChain Patterns¶

 Validation Feedback: {validation_feedback}

-Provide an improved analysis that addresses the feedback points.
+Provide an improved data analysis that addresses the feedback points with enhanced

 """